slawler/adcirc_prod/README.md

 ## Description:
 #### Notebooks for working with NOAA tide gauges, and ADCIRC inputs/outputs.

-This repository contains information on pre- and post-processing ADCIRC models.
+This repository was created to document and the development of tools used for the analysis and modeling of coastal flood hazards.
 ## Contents and Capabilities:
 - Notebooks
     1. [NOAA Tide Gauge](http://nbviewer.jupyter.org/github/tmiesse/adcirc_prod/blob/master/notebooks/noaa_tide.ipynb)